 Many people don’t realise how much patience, persistence and courage it takes to get better.
 But if you stick at it, remain patient, and be brave when you need to be, then all the evidence we have tells us that you will slowly get better.
 Belief in this, and building your own sense of optimism about the future, are important for your recovery.

 The most common reasons that people don’t get better is that they avoid everything that hurts or they do everything regardless of how much it hurts, until they give up because it is too horrible.
-The is called the ‘avoidance pathway’.
+The first is called the ‘avoidance pathway’.
 The second is called the ‘boom-bust cycle’.

 The third way is the best.
 Understand your pain.
 Get a plan to slowly increase what you are doing and stick to it.
 Be patient.
 Be persistent.
 This is the best thing you can do to recover.

 Your body has an in-built recovery system – you just have to help it along.
 To make it as quick as possible is more about avoiding things we know slow it down.
 For example:

 Don’t go looking for a quick fix magic pill or injection or online gimmick to fix your body for you – you need to retrain your system and no one else can do that.

 Eat fresh fruit and vegetables and limit your sugar.
 Vegetables are anti-inflammatory.
 Sugar slows down recovery.